Women in 1960s Spain: Contraception

 For many married Andalusian women in the 1950s, 1960s and 1970s, there was a certain fatalism about the fact they would inevitably become mothers.
 It was difficult for them to try to negotiate family planning with their spouses.

 Prohibitions against the sale of contraception in Andalusia in the 1950s, 1960s and 1970s were largely ineffective as women had various means to try to limit the number of children they had.
 This was especially true for women engaging in sex outside of marriage at a time when that practice, along with having children when single, were highly condemned by the government.
 Women were willing to take risks to have sex for pleasure by using some form of birth control.

 The most popular method in the 1960s was coitus interruptus.
 Contraceptive legalization began to be an issue for Spanish feminists in the mid-1960s.
 This was part of their broader interest in women's reproductive rights.
 Among the feminists involved in this period was Santiago Dexeus Trias de Bes, an assistant doctor of the Maternitat de Barcelona who had an interest in family planning.
 Elvira Ramos García was also among the group.
 The pediatrics specialist was a member of the Communist Party of Spain and promoter of the Democratic Movement of Women in Murcia.

 Divorce

 During the Franco period, there was the concept of "hidden divorce".
 These were declarations by the Spanish Catholic Church that a marriage was nullified.
 They were different from ecclesiastical courts dissolution of marriages.
-These divorces could come about because of Pauline privilege, where the church nullified a marriage because neither spouse had been baptized.
-It could also be nullified if one spouse was baptized was and the other not, and the Catholic spouse could not live as a faithful Catholic because of their spouse's faith.
-That way, the Catholic spouse could remarry another Catholic with whom they could live peacefully.
-Another way a Catholic divorce could happy was known as petrino, a formula created by Pope Pius XI was the same.
+These annulments were only allowed because of Pauline privilege, where the church may grant a nullification for a marriage where neither spouse has been baptized.
+This method of nullification may only be granted when one spouse wishes to convert to Catholicism and the other does not.
+This allows the converted Catholic spouse to be able to remarry a practicing Catholic.

+Another way a marriage could end under Catholic law was known as Petrine privilege.
 A divorce could be granted if the married coupled included a Catholic and non-Catholic spouse, where the Catholic spouse wanted the separation so they could remarry to a Catholic.